 In the United States v.
-Gonzalez, for example, the Third Circuit set precedence in a horrific cyberstalking case which resulted in murder.
-Naturally, as defendants and their lawyers always do, the defendant argued they were protected by the First Amendment.
+Gonzalez, the Third Circuit set precedence in a horrific cyberstalking case that ended in murder.
+Two women were killed.

 The Court disagreed and found, in part, “[t]he Supreme Court has held that defamatory statements are not protected by the First Amendment, reasoning that “[r]esort to epithets or personal abuse is not in any proper sense communication of information or opinion safeguarded by the Constitution, and its punishment as a criminal act would raise no question under that instrument.”
 Beauharnais v.
 Illinois, 343 U.S. 250, 257 (1952) (quoting Cantwell v.
 Connecticut, 310 U.S. 296, 309 (1940)).